emberjs/website/source/blog/2018-09-28-the-ember-times-issue-66.md

 ## #embertimes

 Want to write for the Ember Times?
-Have a suggestion for next week's issue?
-Join us at #support-ember-times on the [Ember Community Discord](https://discordapp.com/invite/zT3asNS) or ping us [@embertimes](https://twitter.com/embertimes) on Twitter.
+Have a suggestion for next week's issue? **Join us** at #support-ember-times on the [Ember Community Discord](https://discordapp.com/invite/zT3asNS) or ping us [@embertimes](https://twitter.com/embertimes) on Twitter.

-Keep on top of what's been going on in Emberland this week by subscribing to our [e-mail newsletter](https://the-emberjs-times.ongoodbits.com/)!
+Keep on top of what's been going on in Emberland this week by **subscribing to our [e-mail newsletter**](https://the-emberjs-times.ongoodbits.com/)!
 You can also find our posts on the [Ember blog](https://emberjs.com/blog/tags/newsletter.html).

 ---